nswaswaJim/oahuv1/middleridge.md

 ### Second attempt success :-)

-Prior attempt on Saturday was turned back due rain.
+Flashback to prior attempt on Saturday:  I was turned back due rain.
 The rain was moderate and steady.
 That's not enough to make one give up.
 But the trail conditions- this is a steep trail- were going from terrible to really terrible.
 Water was starting to run down the already slippery trail, with about 3000 steps to go- and then back down again- I turned around to come back another day.

 Today is Tuesday, July 4th- a holiday!
 And 3 days later.
 And the forecast was for clear.
 Try again.
 So glad on both decisions!